CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE HARDER PART
-6) Create profile page
-5) Allow user to edit profile and update site
-    - create listing of jobs applied for on profile site using job card
+5) Show jobs on profile page
-      - you'll need a new route for this on the backend
+    - create new route for this on the back end
+    - create JoblyAPI method for this
+    - call job list in Profile component
+    - construct job list
 4) Allow job application functionality
-    Button to apply if you haven't applied yet
-    Should show Applied if you've already applied Should retain that information across pages during your session Should retain that information between sessions (pull it from the database)
+    Change company detail route to include application information Change job list route to include application information Code button to show apply or applied based on status Ensure this is retained across pages during session Ensure this is retained between sessions

 THE REALLY HARD PART
 2) Write tests